Shanksum/bruh-clips/readme.md

 Check out the website at [bruh-clips.com](https://bruh-clips.com).

  ## Deployment
  Coded in vanilla JavaScript, HTML and PHP, this project does not need any special deployment procedure or dependencies.
-Just put it all on a webserver and point a domain at it.
+Just put all the content of the "web" folder on a webserver and point a domain at it.

  Only the [cron job](cleanup.sh) needs to be configured/started manually.